 The parallel passage in Mark is, “Blessed be the kingdom of our father David” (Mark 11:10).
 The Weymouth New Testament presents it as “Blessings on the coming Kingdom of our forefather David!
 God in the highest Heavens save Him!”

 During the Triumphal Entry of Christ, the Hosanna shouts of praise by the people were considered a prayer to God that salvation may come to Israel through the Messiah King.
 This message was repeated by the masses.
-It is similar to the joyous acclamation first used in welcoming the “Ark of the Covenant” to Jerusalem in the Old Testament (Psalms 24:7–10).
+It was similar to the joyous acclamation first used in welcoming the “Ark of the Covenant” to Jerusalem in the Old Testament (Psalms 24:7–10).

 The multitudes also laid palm branches and clothing and shouted hosanna to the son of David.
 In so doing, they were acknowledging Jesus as the One who had come to deliver them from their bondage.
 Except, they were thinking of a physical slavery, whereas the Savior came to deliver them from the spiritual slavery of sin (Luke 4:18).

 The crowds waved branches of palm trees as a symbol of victory.
 In triumph, Jesus marched forward to be crucified on the cross on man’s behalf, where, in seeming defeat, wearing a crown of thorns as “King of the Jews” (John 19:19), He actually gave up His precious life as a mighty King (1 Timothy 6:15).

-As for Matthew, he recorded Jesus’ exclamation of grief over the doomed city of Jerusalem that rejected His love (Luke 19:39–44).
+As for Matthew, he records Jesus’ exclamation of grief over the doomed city of Jerusalem that rejected His love (Luke 19:39–44).
 At His arrival to Jerusalem, He said, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37).
 God did every thing possible for the salvation of His chosen people.
 But it was the people’s own choice of rejecting His Son that determined their doomed destiny (Daniel 4:17).

 The Theme of the Cross